Dani653s/TrendingFilmsOnYoutube/README.md

 # TrendingFilmsOnYoutube

-Training in REACT, create list of new films.
+Training in REACT, create a list of new films.